 In regard to blankets and quilts, don't forget about blanket chests, and racks to keep items stored while not in use, but still quite handy to grab when needed.

-Then, to keep piles of linens from toppling over on shelves, and to keep items from gettig to crammed together, it is a good idea to use shelf dividers (pictured above), especially for stacks of smaller items such as wash cloths and hand towels.
+Then, to keep piles of linens from toppling over on shelves, and to keep items from gettig to crammed together, it is a good idea to use shelf dividers (click the link to read an article about these organizers), especially for stacks of smaller items such as wash cloths and hand towels.

 If you don't want to use shelf dividers, another possibility is to use open storage containers on the shelves, such as baskets or foldable boxes, to place linens into.